fnalways/terminus-docs/docs/how-to/space/bill.md

 - **Removing a worker from a cluster**<br>
-   similar to adding a worker, the system first calculates the remaining usable duration from the current time to theend of the current billing period (the minimum unit is one hour, any fraction over an hour is rounded up to one hour).
+   similar to adding a worker, the system first calculates the remaining usable duration from the current time to the end of the current billing period (the minimum unit is one hour, any fraction over an hour is rounded up to one hour).
 Continuing the previous example, if you want to remove the worker on March 25, the remaining time is from March 25 to April 15, which is 21 days.
 The refundable amount would be calculated as $24.32 / 26 * 21 ≈ $19.63.
 The system will refund this amount to your balance or bank card according to your choice (trial funds or coupons are not refunded, and the refund is based on the actual payment amount).

 - **Adding an SSD drive**,<br>
    similar to adding a worker, but involves cross-month billing calculations.
 Since the billing unit for storage is per month per GB per hour, if billing spans over two months, the total time for the cost difference is calculated as (current time to the end of this calendar month) + (start of the next month to the end of the billing period).
 After calculating the duration, the billable amount is determined based on the principle that the minimum time unit is one hour.